 However, I see the Gottman Method as privileging a more intellectual top-down approach to the problem, making an argument primarily grounded in self-interest.
 While EFT offers a more bottom-up emotionally corrective approach grounded in processing the underlying attachment injury which fuels the contempt in the first place.

-My couple’s therapy professor at Antioch, Dr. Walter Lowry, taught me something I will never forget.
+My couple’s therapy professor at Antioch, Dr. Walter Lowe, taught me something I will never forget.
 “Always have at least two models of couples therapy at your disposal.
 No one model will work every time.
 Some couples will respond incredibly well to one model, and not at all to another.”